EdAnalytics18/retail-analytics-BI-system-project/README.md

 ## Database Schema & Dimensional Model

 The data warehouse is designed using **multiple subject-area star schemas with conformed dimensions**, rather than a single monolithic model.
-Each star schema is optimized around a specific analytical use case, improving usability, performance, and clarity for BI consumers.
+Each star schema is optimized around a specific analytical use case, improving usability, clarity, and performance for BI users.

-This design mirrors how production retail analytics warehouses support diverse stakeholder needs while maintaining metric consistency.

 ---